tensorpack/tensorpack/examples/FasterRCNN/NOTES.md

 1. If CuDNN warmup is on, the training will start very slowly, until about 10k steps (or more if scale augmentation is used) to reach a maximum speed.
    As a result, the ETA is also inaccurate at the beginning.
-   Warmup is by default on when no scale augmentation is used.
+   CuDNN warmup is by default on when no scale augmentation is used.

 1. After warmup, the training speed will slowly decrease due to more accurate proposals.

 1. The code should have around 70% GPU utilization on V100s, and 85%~90% scaling efficiency from 1 V100 to 8 V100s.

-1. This implementation does not contain specialized CUDA ops (e.g. AffineChannel, ROIAlign), so it can be slightly (~10%) slower than Detectron (Caffe2) and maskrcnn-benchmark (PyTorch).
+1. This implementation does not use specialized CUDA ops (e.g. AffineChannel, ROIAlign).
+   Therefore it might be slower than other highly-optimized implementations.

 Possible Future Enhancements: